alexeightsix/fix-i3-mod-rofi-bind/README.md

 # Problem
 When using the "Super_L/Windows" key as a workspace switcher along with Rofi doesn't work too well.
 Switching between workstations will bring up the Rofi menu.
-I tried various utilities to be able to create a key binding that work allow me to switch between workstations without brining up the Rofi menu but nothing seemed to work.
+I tried various utilities to be able to create a key binding that work allow me to switch between workstations without brining up the Rofi menu unintentionally but nothing seemed to work.
 # Solution
 I ended up writing my own simple script in Python with the help of the "keyboard" module to create my own custom keybind.
 # System Requirements